FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 29th March 2021.md

 Development, Enterprise and Planning SPC and 2 representatives from the Business community;

 and a member of the Education/Training/Skills community.
+The committee will have a dual
+---
-The committee will have a dual--- reporting relationship with the Board of Innovate Limerick and the Economic Development,
+reporting relationship with the Board of Innovate Limerick and the Economic Development,

 Enterprise and Planning SPC.